pavanbalaji/pavanbalaji.github.io/index.md

 also served as a general or technical program chair or editor for numerous high-profile conferences and journals including IEEE/ACM SC in 2019 (technical program chair), IEEE Cluster in 2015 (general co-chair), IEEE/ACM CCGrid in 2015 (general co-chair), and so on.
-I play a prominent role in advising Argonne's computing facility on the programming models aspects of the various upcoming supercomputers, including Aurora, which is expected to be the first US Exascale supercomputer.
+I also served as an advisor for Argonne's computing facility on the programming models aspects of the various upcoming supercomputers, including Aurora, which is expected to be one of the first US Exascale supercomputers.